An invariance principle for stochastic heat equations with periodic coefficients

-\begin{rem} Different from the result on diffusions in $\mathbb{R}^d$, in Theorem \ref{clt} the fluctuation in $x$ decays under the time scale $t^{-\frac{1}{2}}$ and only the height of solution remains in the limit distribution.
-This kind of decay occurs in our model because the Laplacian in the equation controls the growth of the fluctuation.
-More precisely, if one adopts Dirichlet boundary condition in \eqref{spde} instead of Neumann condition, the periodicity turns to be unnecessary and the solution $u(t)$ itself converges weakly to a Brownian bridge without any rescaling in time, while it is $u(t)/\sqrt{t}$ in \eqref{clt-equation}. \end{rem}
+\begin{rem} In Theorem \ref{clt} the fluctuation in $x$ decays asymptotically and only the height of solution remains in the limit distribution.
+This kind of decay occurs because the Laplacian controls the growth of the fluctuation.
+More precisely, if one adopts Dirichlet boundary conditions in \eqref{spde} instead of Neumann conditions, the periodicity of nonlinear term turns to be unnecessary, and $u(t, \cdot)$ converges weakly to a Brownian bridge. \end{rem}